HOME Software Lotus Cars DWARF Kindle Solar

 Picture of assembly

-How it looks as installed.
+How it looks as installed (next two photos).

 Picture of installed upper bracket